Geek-Estate/horizon-landingpage/faq/index.md

 **A:** Login with your Facebook account, then join groups whose members you are interested in connecting with in person using group unlock codes.
 Once past the onboarding screens, you can find members by location who are connected to you through mutual friends and groups.
 When you find someone, you may ask them whether they are available to host during your visit.
 If they accept and you stay with them, you’ll have the option to say thank you by making a donation.
 Note that hosts can enable and disable visibility of their accommodation details based on their level of connection to you and for specific groups.

+**Q: What about sublets?**

+**A:** We realized an incredibly strong use case for finding accommodations within trusted networks was sublets/roommates, so we recently released version 2 of our iOS app with support for hosts posting prolonged stay opportunities.
+We connect the host and renter directly; it's then up to them to arrange final details offline.

 **Q: What's with the name?**

 **A:** As you know, a horizon is where two things meet -- and, in our case, it signifies two people coming together.
-The name also alludes to broadening your "horizon" by experiencing the world with your own eyes.
+The name also alludes to broadening your "<em>horizon</em>" by experiencing the world with your own eyes.

 **Q: How do I get Horizon on Android?**